jacobparis/react-boilerplate/README.md

 # Usage

+Create a new respository based on this as a template

-Clone this repository to your local environment
+Clone that repository to your local environment

 ```sh
 git clone https://github.com/jacobparis/react-boilerplate my-project